beyondsociety/ibox/README.md

 - Support for computer clusters, grid computing and network nodes

 ## **How to build Ibox**
-Instructions on how to  build Ibox, are found on the [Wiki](https://github.com/beyondsociety/ibox/wiki) .
+Instructions on how to  build Ibox are found on the [Wiki](https://github.com/beyondsociety/ibox/wiki) .